insidewhy/rb_lovely/README.markdown

 ```

 ## SortedHash
-A SortedHash provides ordered values and hashed keys.
-Values are compared using "<=>" and keys are compared using "==".
+A SortedHash provides hashed keys and ordered values.
+Values are compared using "<=>" and keys are tested for equality using "==".
 This class is only provided if boost is available on the system when the gem is installed.

 ### Adding elements
 ```ruby